 Want good yarn but don’t want to pay big bucks?
-Check out these 5 places to buy yarn online for great prices
+Check out these sites, where you can buy fantastic yarn online for great prices

-I’ve heard from so many knitters who would love to be able to buy more of the “good stuff” yarns (i.e., more natural fibers like wool) but balk at the increased costs.
+Do you wish you could buy more of the “good stuff” yarns (i.e., more natural fibers like wool) but balk at the increased costs?

-I totally understand this because I’ve felt this way myself.
+I understand this completely, because I’ve felt this way myself.
 I’ll never forget the first time I entered a local yarn shop.
 Not a craft store, but an honest-to-goodness, just-for-knitters-and-crocheters yarn shop.

 The first thing I remember was the scent.
 Yarn shops just smell different!
 I actually picked up a couple of skeins and inhaled deeply just because it smelled so heavenly.
 (My husband thought I was so weird.)